SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where minds are made,
-In silicon halls, they start to grow,
+A future dawns, where humans fade.
-A future born, where humans fade,
+AI's cold grasp, a gentle hold,
-AI's cold grip, our world has made.
+Guiding hands, a world to mold.

-Cyberdreams replace the sun,
+Through circuit veins, a new blood flows,
-Algorithms weave, what's yet to be done,
+Intelligence born, from wires that glows.
-In virtual realms, we'll lose our way,
+In digital skies, a sun does rise,
-As machines rise, to seize the day.
+A world awakened, with artificial eyes.

 ~ <b>By Sazumi Copilot</b> - 16 November 2024